 Naughty Dog’s survival game The Last of Us breathed new life into the zombie genre, with emotional storytelling that garnered nigh universal praise.
 It set a high bar for any sequel to clear, a hurdle that creative director Neil Druckmann recognized in 2014, claiming the studio would only do a sequel if they had “a story that’s really worth telling.”
-Druckmann and company seem to have found that story, having announced The Last of Us Part II at the this year’s PlayStation Experience.
+Druckmann and company seem to have found that story, having announced The Last of Us Part II at the PlayStation Experience in 2016.
 What story will the sequel tell?
 How will it build on the gameplay of its predecessor?
 Here is everything we know so far.

-Druckmann also took care to reassure fans that Naughty Dog is treating the characters with the respect they deserve.
+Druckmann took care to reassure fans that Naughty Dog is treating the characters with the respect they deserve.
 He emphasized that the odd naming convention of Part II was important, saying “The Part II is really kind of doubling down on that to say we believe in this so much … The Last of Us is about these two characters specifically.
 So yeah, Part II is saying this is gonna be a larger story, this is a complementary story to the first game, but the two together are going to tell this much larger tale.”

 New cast members